Welcome to the Commissions Section!

 If you’re looking to get your own brick mecha made by me, this is the place to be!
 In this section, you’ll find all the valuable information concerning ordering your very own Messymaru commission piece.

 Kindly go through all the things listed here to avoid any misconceptions.
-If you have anything you’d want clarified or explained further, feel free to shoot me a message using the contact form and I’ll get back to you as soon as I can.
+If you have anything you’d want clarified or explained further, feel free to send me a message on any of my social media pages (FB / IG / Twitter) and I’ll get back to you as soon as I can.

-I only accept a maximum of 2-3 commissions on a yearly basis due to the amount of time and work each commission takes.
+Note that I only do a maximum of 1-2 commissions per year due to the amount of time and work each commission takes.

 What is a MessyWorks Commission?